Skip to content

 How to Contribute

-AI Legal UK is an open-source project licensed under the MIT License.
+AI Legal UK is a source-available project licensed under the Functional Source License (FSL-1.1-Apache-2.0).
 We welcome contributions across every part of the system -- from new legal skills to dashboard features, MCP server tooling, and documentation improvements.

 Contributors route (broadsheet rebrand) — fork, branch, test, open PR